dredwardhyde/gc-articles/marking-roots.md

-## How does marking GC roots works in Hotspot?
+## How does marking GC roots work in Hotspot?

 In this article I’d like to talk a little about some interesting solutions that have found their way into the most popular JVM implementation in the world – Hotspot JVM, originally developed by Sun Microsystems and then refined by Oracle to the current state.